 WARNING: Every studio is different – and though we can be afflicted with “studio envy,” be careful to keep the green monster called Jealousy in check!
-I’ve seen people produce work on the corner of a dining room table that rivals that of a person with rainbow-organised-everything and pristine counters.
+I’ve seen people produce work on the corner of a dining room table that rivals that of a person with rainbow-organized-everything and pristine counters.
 And many with perfect work spaces are afraid to mess them up, or busy trying to get them organized before they can begin.
 So do what works for YOU – whatever makes YOU most creative!

 This video including the sketchbook and “real” tours of my studio were posted on YouTube, fall 2019: